-She joyfully followed trails of invisible scents, gathering up stories along the way.
-She barked with coyotes and befriended neighbors’ dogs.
+Exhausted and trying to find my footing, I questioned if I could stay.
+And then there was Jasmine who loved everything about everything from the moment she leapt out of the car.
+Tail wagging, nose to the ground, she followed trails of invisible scents and collected countless stories along the way.
+She barked with coyotes and befriended the neighbors’ dogs.
 She walked out on the ice along the riverbank to find open water to drink.
 She curled up to rest in sun-warmed piles of dried cottonwood leaves.

-I was spending my days washing walls and floors and fixtures.
-Cleaning up years of accumulated grime and dust.
-Clearing trash from the land.
-Clearing disharmonious energies from the house.
-Waiting for the repairman to finally show up.
-Sometimes I could laugh about the wild circumstances.
-Other times I got tripped up by discouragement and doubts.
+I was spending my days washing walls and floors and fixtures, cleaning up years of accumulated grime and dust.
+I cleared trash from the land and disharmonious energies from the house.
+I waited and waited for repairmen to show up.
+There were times I could laugh about the crazy circumstances.
+More often than not, I was weighted down by discouragement and doubts.